 OpenAI Codex CLI

-Codex CLI leverages GPT-5-Codex, which was specifically trained on real-world software engineering tasks.
+Runs on GPT-5-Codex, trained on real-world software-engineering tasks.
 It excels at understanding intent and generating code that follows existing patterns.

 Strengths: